offbynull/coroutines/README.md

 #### Why not use annotations?

-This question was originally asked by @MrElusive...
+This question was originally asked by @MrElusive ...

 > I wanted to hide the Continuation parameter so that clients would not need to worry about passing it around.
 >